troian/golang-cross/README.md

 # goreleaser-cross

+# ARCHIVE NOTICE
+The golang-cross is now part of the [goreleaser team](https://github.com/goreleaser/goreleaser-cross)

+# Brief
 Docker container to turn CGO cross-compilation pain into a pleasure.
 It tested on [variety of platforms](#supported-toolchains/platforms).
 [Custom sysroots](#Sysroot) also can be used.